 Customers and peers often ask us these questions: What is binder jet 3D printing?
 What is 3DP technology?
 What is droplet jet 3D printing?
-Compared with other mainstream technologies on the market, what are their advantages and disadvantages?
-Now I will share what I understand and understand for your reference.
+Compared with other mainstream technologies on the market, what are their advantages s?
+Now EasyMFG will share what I understand for your reference.

 What is binder jet 3d printing technology?